jimm/www-ellisislandband-net/README.md

 ### React Development

-The schedule page uses React components.
+The schedule and song-list pages use React components.
 When developing React features, run the build in watch mode in a separate terminal:

 ```bash
 npm run watch
 ```

-This rebuilds the React bundle automatically when you modify files in `src/schedule/`.
+This rebuilds both React bundles automatically when you modify files in `src/schedule/`, `src/song-list/`, or `src/shared/`.

 ### How It Works